 Take time to consider all you’ve experienced during the recruitment process, and hopefully you’ll think that the job is right for you.
 Remember, you don’t have to accept if you have doubts, and if you’ve been offered one job, there’s a good chance you’ll be successful in future applications.

-If you would like to accept the job offer, make sure to send through your formal acceptance along with any paperwork in good time to avoid delays to the start of your contract.
+If you would like to accept the job offer, make sure to send through your formal acceptance along with any paperwork as soon as you can to avoid delays to the start of your contract.

 Next steps and further information